jimmyangel/morinricardo/content/post/2020-10-25-geoportal.md

 * There will be dozens of geospatial data sets (more than twenty but less than one thousand)
 * The sizes of the shared data set sizes will vary widely from a few megabytes all the way to a few hundred megabytes each
 * The content of the site will be updated a few times a year, but sometimes it may be updated once a day during busy periods
-* There will be a handful of admin users with have update privileges
+* There will be a handful of admin users with update privileges
-* There will be a few news releases per year, with several releases in a month during busy periods
+* There will be a few news releases per year, possibly with several releases in a month during busy periods
 * The maximum number of concurrent end-users is unknown and difficult to predict, but given the specialized nature of the site, the traffic will likely be modest.

 <p align="center">